jsingh811/pyAudioProcessing/README.md

 You can choose between `mfcc`, `gfcc` or `gfcc,mfcc` features to extract from your audio files.
 Classifier options :
 You can choose between `svm`, `svm_rbf`, `randomforest`, `logisticregression`, `knn`, `gradientboosting` and `extratrees`.
+Hyperparameter tuning is included in the code for each using grid search.

 ### Examples